 Supporting students with communication needs

-The Communication Service employs speech-language therapists who support children with high communication needs in schools.
+The Communication Service employs speech-language therapists who support children with communication needs.

 Who the support is for

-To get support, the family/whānau or teachers may be concerned that:
+Children may benefit from support where, the family/whānau or teachers are concerned that:

 - the child’s talking is very hard to understand